virginiah894/virginiah894/README.md

 - 🔭 I’m currently working on ...Bioinformatics workflows, RGSoC.
 - 🌱 I’m currently learning ...
 R, Data Science.
 - 👯 I’m looking to collaborate on ...
 Open-Source Projects, Bioinformatics Workflows,Python projects that are Fun, Challenging and Impactiful .
 - 🤔 I’m looking for help with ...
-Jobs, Internship and Education Opportunities .
+Jobs, Internships,Mentorships and Learning Opportunities .
 - 💬 My Mantra ...
 Diligence is the mother of good luck || Learning never Ends ||
 - 📫 How to reach me: ...virgyperry@gmail.com
-- 😄 Pronouns: ...She, Her.
 - ⚡ Fun fact: ...I talk to mysel A LOOOT 😄😄😄😄😄
 <br />
 <br />